Aviara, Carlsbad, California: Geography

 According to the United States Census Bureau, the district has a total area of 1.6 mi2.

 Education

 Younger children attend Aviara Oaks Elementary and Middle Schools while Carlsbad High School serves the older students.
-Sage Creek High School is the second high school in the Carlsbad Unified School District that opened its doors for 2013-2014 school year.
+Sage Creek High School is the second high school in Carlsbad Unified School District that opened its doors for 2013-2014 school year.
 Private schools including Pacific Ridge School, Horizon Prep, St. Patrick's School, and Army & Navy Academy are located close by.

 Attraction

-Aviara also houses one of the best golf courses in North America, the Aviara Golf Club, featuring a coastal layout with a par of 72, 18 holes over 7,007 yards sculpted around the rolling hillsides.
+The Aviara Golf Club, featuring a coastal layout with a par of 72, 18 holes over 7,007 yards sculpted around the rolling hillsides.

 In popular culture

 The Real Housewives of Miami star and former Dancing With the Stars contestant, Joanna Krupa, married her longtime love, Romain Zago, at the Park Hyatt Aviara Resort for a reported $1 million wedding.
 The wedding was featured on Bravo's show.